Yokowo Co., Ltd.

 In-house Group

-Promoting diversity
+Promoting Diversity

-Multilingualization of internal documents and displays
+Multilingualization of internal documents and displays; improvement of nursing room equipment

-Guarantee of living wage
+Guarantee of Living Wage

 Guaranteeing a living wage in accordance with the WageIndicator standard